Analysis | Trump’s policy of friendly deterrence toward Russia suffers another setback

 The scale of the Russian espionage operation appears to be large, said several individuals familiar with the matter.
 “This is looking very, very bad,” said one person.
 SolarWinds products are used by organizations across the world.
 They include all five branches of the U.S. military, the Pentagon, State Department, Justice Department, NASA, the Executive Office of the President and the National Security Agency, the world’s top electronic spy agency, according to the firm’s website.Its clients also include the top 10 U.S. telecommunications companies.“This is a big deal, and given what we now know about where breaches happened, I’m expecting the scope to grow as more logs are reviewed,” said John Scott-Railton, a senior researcher at Citizen Lab at the University of Toronto’s Munk School of Global Affairs and Public Policy.
 “When an aggressive group like this gets an open sesame to many desirable systems, they are going to use it widely.”

-The penetration rekindles long-running questions about Trump’s approach to Russia — questions which have spanned his entire presidency and now threaten to cast a pall over his final days in office.
+The penetration rekindles long-running questions about Trump’s approach to Russia — questions that have spanned his entire presidency and now threaten to cast a pall over his final days in office.
 While the U.S. government writ large has taken significant steps and imposed many sanctions on Russia, there are plenty of indications that these things were done despite Trump rather than because of him.

 Trump has repeatedly cast doubt on Russia’s responsibility for the 2016 election hacks, the alleged targeting of U.S. soldiers in Afghanistan and, reportedly, the poisoning of former double agent Sergei Skripal in Britain.
 He also, most recently, declined to weigh in on another poisoning tied to the Kremlin: that of Russian opposition leader Alexei Navalny.